novelmartis/novelmartis.github.io/index.md

 <hr>

-Beyond research, I enjoy playing League of Legends, Age of Empires 2, badminton, and board games (Catan <3).
+Beyond research, I enjoy playing League of Legends, Age of Empires 2, badminton, and board games (Pandemic, Catan <3).
 I am always up for water-sports: swimming, kayaking, snorkelling, stand-up paddling, and scuba diving.
 Also sign me up for any adrenaline-pumping, motivating, or tear-jerking anime (have you watched Hunter x Hunter yet?
 Your Lie in April?), or movies!

 I occasionally blog about the green screens of my projects, half-baked but interesting ideas, and other random stuff which might come in handy.
 I occasionally write short stories and poems (I am a novice).
 They can be found at [Meadows](https://novelmartiswrites.wordpress.com).